na-na-hi/renget/archive/tmd2many_characters_espurr.md

 Item Name | Description
 ------ | :----:
 1. Colbur Berry | None
-2. Sourdough | +4HP for the duration of the battle.
+2. Shattered TM107 Shock Wave | A TM which contained the Move Shock Wave.
+A long, jagged line goes down the middle, like a lightning bolt.

 ***